Advertiser Disclosure

 • Not available to high-risk merchants

-Why We Chose Dharma Merchant Services For EBT Processing
+Why Dharma Merchant Services Is The Best Choice For Nonprofits That Need To Accept EBT

-It’s extremely rare to find a public benefit corporation (B-corp) in the payments industry, but Dharma Merchant Services is just that.
+Finding a public benefit corporation (B-corp) in the payments industry is extremely rare, but Dharma Merchant Services is just that.
 As such, the company’s advertising and sales practices are among the most transparent and honest we’ve ever seen, and merchants have nothing but good things to say about it.

 Dharma Merchant Services Features